In this section, you’ll benchmark matrix multiplication performance using SME2, if your machine supports native execution of SME2 instructions.

 Emulators, including the FVP, do not model in detail memory bandwidth, cache behavior, or latency.
 At best, an emulator provides an instruction count for the vanilla reference implementation versus the assembly-/intrinsic-based versions of the matrix multiplication, which is useful for functional validation but not for precise benchmarking.

-Benchmarking on a platform with native SME2 support
+Benchmarking on platforms with native SME2 support or Android phones

 Note